Vheissu/CI-Plugin-System/README.md

 Documentation is coming shortly, it's in the process as we speak.
 Tell your grandma to shut up and stop running her mouth.
 Be warned however, it won't come in the form of Scrabble, so your grandma might find it hard to understand.

 2. **I included it and I am getting lots of errors.**
 You did something wrong or your server sucks or I am just in denial that there are any issues with this library.
-The biggest mistake is making sure you have PHP 5 installed, not PHP 4.
+If you encounter an error and you're handy with PHP, feel free to submit a pull request.

 3. **But Wordpress lets me do x, why can't this library do that?**
 This is not Wordpress, if you have a request, then contact me about it.
 If something is missing you think a hook based plugin library should have, tell me.
 Speaking of which, have you seen the Wordpress code base?
 Wow, what a mess that is.
 It's like going to the toilet at a football game, shit and rubbish absolutely everywhere.